The equivariant model structure on cartesian cubical sets: Introduction

 \subsubsection{Outline}

 Our development proceeds as follows.

 \begin{itemize} \item In \S\ref{sec:fibred}, we recall Shulman's \emph{notions of fibred structure}, which in particular include categories of right maps obtained from an algebraic weak factorization system.
-Again following Shulman, we define a \emph{universe} for a notion of fibred structure to be an algebra for that structure satisfying a \emph{realignment} property.
+Again following Shulman, we define a \emph{universe} for a notion of fibred structure to be a representable ``resolution'' via an acyclic fibration.
 We define our first example of a notion of fibred structure, the \emph{uniform trivial fibrations}, following \cite{Awodey:2023}.

 \item In \S\ref{sec:cylindrical}, we work in the abstract setting of a \emph{cylindrical premodel structure} as defined in \cites{Sattler:2020cms}[\S3]{CavalloSattler:2022re}.
 We establish, individually, sufficient conditions under which a cylindrical premodel structure \begin{itemize} \item satisfies the equivalence extension property; \item satisfies the Frobenius condition, \item supports fibrant and univalent universes of fibrations; \item defines a Quillen model structure. \end{itemize} These constructions form the backbone of existing model-categorical cubical interpretations and could be applied with appropriate inputs from \cite{ABCFHL} or \cite{Awodey:2023} to recover the known model structures on, e.g., cartesian or De Morgan cubical sets.
 In the following sections, we apply them to two cylindrical premodel structures: first to $\cSet^{\SSigma}$ and then to $\cSet$ itself.
 As a rule of thumb, properties whose proofs rely only on \emph{closure} properties of fibrations (such as the equivalence extension property) are derived directly in $\cSet$, while properties whose proofs rely on the \emph{generation} of fibrations by box filling (such as the Frobenius condition) are first proven in $\cSet^{\SSigma}$ and then transferred to $\cSet$.